BLOG

 3. Higher absenteeism

 Higher rates of overtime lead to higher rates of absenteeism as employees try to address their overwhelm and stress.
-Employees who call out sick from work can’t be productive.
+Employees who call out sick from work can’t produce.
 Unplanned absences cause problems for team members who have to find ways to complete work when their colleagues are out.
-This causes a cascading effect, hurting productivity for an entire team and leading to even more overtime.
+This causes a cascading effect, hurting productivity for the entire team and leading to even more overtime.

 4. Increased turnover